Home » Rome » Pantheon Rome tour

 The Pantheon has a hole in its dome that measures 8.2 meters (27 feet) in diameter.

-Since it is open to the elements, rain also gets inside the building from the massive hole.
+Since it is open to the elements, rain enters the building from the massive hole.

-However, a gently sloping floor and 22 well-hidden drainage holes ensure there is no waterlogging.
+However, a gently sloping floor and 22 well-hidden drainage holes ensure no waterlogging.

 Pantheon’s Dome